interstellar2567/web-hackathon/README.md

 👉 **Playable Audio (check it out besides the contact button in the navbar section)**

-**and many more, 3D animations, code architecture and reusability**
+**and many more including 3D animations, code architecture and reusability**

 ## <a name="quick-start">🤸 Quick Start</a>